Behaviour and Standards

 Bullying and harassment are not acceptable forms of behaviour and will be dealt with via our standards in the workplace guidance.
 If you are being bullied or harassed at work, please contact your Line Manager, People Management and Performance, Trade Union, Occupational Health or a work colleague.

 We provide information and guidance to you about our commitment and our individual responsibilities to ensure we meet our goals.
-As an employee this means that you should expect to be treated fairly in all aspects of your employment and not be discriminated against for reasons of race, colour, ethnic or national origins (including citizenship), language, disability, religion, belief or non belief, age, sex, gender reassignment, sexual orientation, parental or marital/civil partnership status.
+As an employee this means that you should expect to be treated fairly in all aspects of your employment and not be discriminated against for reasons of race, colour, ethnic or national origins (including citizenship), language, disability, religion, belief or non belief, age, sex, gender reassignment, Sexual orientation, parental or marital/civil partnership status.

 If you have any equality and diversity concerns during your employment with the Council, please contact a member of the HR Team who will offer you advice.